pxlfall/pxlfall-ruleset/README.md

 # pxlfall's custom ruleset for use in Stash (iOS) rule-based proxy application
-[Click here](https://link.stash.ws/install-override/raw.githubusercontent.com/pxlfall/pxlfall-ruleset/main/pxlfall.stoverride) to install the override configuration file
+[Click here](https://link.stash.ws/install-override/raw.githubusercontent.com/pxlfall/pxlfall-ruleset/main/pxlfall.stoverride) to install the override configuration file, or [click here](https://link.stash.ws/install-config/raw.githubusercontent.com/pxlfall/pxlfall-ruleset/main/pxlfall.yaml) to install the config file.
+Beware that the config assumes that the sub-store has been configured to give output by this address: "http://sub.store/download/shadowrocket%20pxlfall?target=Stash".
+Currently ALL UDP traffic is being treated with DIRECT rule.
+Solves issues with WhatsApp voice calls and Discord's "No Route" error.

 ## To-do list:
 - [x] Implement good-enough all-around rule-set
 - [ ] Figure out how to manually list servers in 'proxy-groups' from 'proxy-provider'
-- [ ] Add 'url-test' proxy group for the following:
+- [ ] Add 'url-test' proxy group for the following: (STASH IS BORKED, NO URL-TEST)
     - [x] TikTok
     - [x] YouTube (done by GEOSITE)
     - [x] Spotify (done by GEOSITE)